allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ---

 SOA (Service Oriented Architecture) as modern approach to build distributed enterprise applications gives us many benefits, including resiliency and fault-tolerance.
-On the other hands there are many new kinds of SOA-specific faults, like publishing, discovery, composition, binding or execution faults (as stated in:
+On the other hand there are many new kinds of SOA-specific faults, like publishing, discovery, composition, binding or execution faults (as stated in:
 [A Fault Taxonomy for Service-Oriented Architecture](http://edoc.hu-berlin.de/series/informatik-berichte/215/PDF/215.pdf)).
 Error handling is one of the most important things to have services right designed and implemented